scottdomes/scottdomes-blog/content/blog/react-native-sexy-forms/index.md

 ![](./banner.png)

 My last tutorial was on how to write [a simple login/signup flow in React Native](https://scottdomes.com/react-native-authentication/).
 That tutorial was itself a sequel to a tutorial on making [a simple login/signup back-end in Rails](https://scottdomes.com/rails-authentication-deploy/).
-So I guess you can say I’ve been an authentication kick.
+So I guess you can say I’ve been on an authentication kick.

 There’s a reason for that.
 Authentication is essential boilerplate.
 Almost every app has to do it.
 It’s universal, so we might as well learn to do it well.

-But while my last tutorial was intended to be a simple intro to authentication in React Native, what we ended up with is just a passable product.
-Our login form does the job but isn't particularly pretty, and isn't particular well coded.
+But while my last tutorial was intended to be a simple intro to authentication in React Native, what we ended up with was just a passable product.
+Our login form does the job but isn't particularly pretty, and isn't particular well engineered.

 This tutorial will fix that.
 We’re going to make a beautiful form for our app: beautiful inside and out.
-It’ll have a bunch of cool stuff in it, and some solid engineering.
+It’ll have a bunch of cool stuff in it, and some solid code.
 Once complete, you can reuse this form for your next app, and the one after that.

 ## Why forms?